 - 5. Information used and generated during the planning process is shared openly, publicly, and is easily accessible. - 6.
 RBC meeting agendas are focused and promote efficient and productive meetings. - 7.
 RBC members can effectively consider, digest, and understand technical information through presentations, discussion, group learning and self-study. - 8.
-Decisions are guided by best available science.
+Decisions will be informed by best available science.